blue-systems/pm-arch/README.md

 # Current status

-Currently archiso tool is used to create remastered Arch Linux x86_64 image.
-This is modified releng profile of ArchISO.
+~~ Currently archiso tool is used to create remastered Arch Linux x86_64 image.
+This is modified releng profile of ArchISO. ~~

+- Initial scripts for remastering ISO based on archiso tool
+- Some of core packages packaged and available on : http://arch.pangea.pub/plasma-mobile/